 - – Mailboxes: the maximum number of mailboxes on a single domain name is 1.000.
 Mailboxes above that limit will be charged.

 Breach of the Fair Use Policy

 As anyone can make a mistake, we won’t immediately terminate your reseller account if you do not apply to this Fair Use Policy.
-However, if we face continuous breaches from your side, we may decide to (temporarily) suspend your account, charge handling fees or even start the termination process according to article 11 of our General Terms and Conditions.
+However, if we face continuous breaches from your side, we may decide to (temporarily) suspend your account, charge handling fees or even start the termination process according to articles 9 and 11 of our General Terms and Conditions.